HOEC Issues Postal Ballot Notice for Leadership Transition and Board Appointments

 Incoming MD & CEO: Mr. Baroruchi Mishra (DIN: 09223144)

-Mr. Baroruchi Mishra, aged 58 years, brings over 35 years of experience in the Oil & Gas and New Energies sector.
-He currently serves as Partner and Group CEO of NET Enterprise Group of companies, which provides EPC, EPCM, PMC services, and specialized engineering solutions globally.
-Notably, he was shortlisted for the Chairman and Managing Director position of ONGC by the Public Enterprise Selection Board in 2022.
+Mr. Baroruchi Mishra, aged 58 years, is a techno-commercial leader with over 35 years of experience in Oil & Gas and New Energies sector.
+He currently serves as Partner and Group CEO of NET Enterprise Group and was shortlisted for Chairman and Managing Director position of ONGC by the Public Enterprise Selection Board in 2022.

-The leadership transition represents a planned succession strategy, ensuring continuity in the company's operations and strategic direction as Hindustan Oil Exploration Company moves forward with its new management team under Mr. Mishra's leadership.
+The leadership transition represents a planned succession strategy ensuring continuity in operations and strategic direction as Hindustan Oil Exploration Company moves forward with new management under the proposed appointments.

 Historical Stock Returns for Hindustan Oil Exploration